THE MICHAEL WATSON TRUST

-Michael was chair of the BPA from 1989-1994.
+Mike was chair of the BPA from 1989-1994.
 The Association gained great benefit from his energy, commitment, humour, and unstinting hard work.
 He was also the Principal Psychotherapist (Psychodrama) for North Staffs H.A, the first such post of its kind in the country.
 He provided training abroad in the country previously known as Yugoslavia, and wrote about his chosen field of Psychotherapy.

-At the time of his death he was editing the book "Psychodrama since Moreno" as well as writing for other publications.
-The Trust was named after Michael with the support of his family and friends and has continued to provide financial support to students of Psychodrama and Sociodrama ever since.
+At the time of his death he was editing the book “Psychodrama since Moreno” as well as writing for other publications.
+The Trust was named after Mike with the support of his family and friends and has continued to provide financial support to students of Psychodrama and Sociodrama ever since.

 The Michael Watson Trust is only able to function with the support of the work of the trustees and the fundraising events held annually at the BPA conference.
 Money may also be donated directly or by deed of covenant or through legacies.